HackYourFuture/databases/Week1/MAKEME.md

     5. List all the countries in the descending order based on their surface areas.

-6. Load the entire world.sql file.
+6. If you haven't already, load the entire [world.sql](https://github.com/HackYourFuture/databases/blob/master/Week1/databases/world.sql) file by using the native filesystem library [fs](https://nodejs.org/docs/latest-v8.x/api/fs.html) (require('fs')), and including `multipleStatements: true` in `createConnection` (ie. in addition to   `, host: 'localhost', user: 'hyfuser', ` ) .
+You may then need to change the database which you query to "new_world".
 Write queries that answer the following questions:
-    1. Name the top 10 cities of Western Europe in descending order of population ?
+    1. List the top 10 cities of Western Europe in descending order of population
-    3. Name the monarch next to the language they speak, for the continent with the 2nd highest population
+    3. List the monarch next to the language they speak, for the continent with the 2nd highest population

+7. As long as your database server is running, running the command `node homework_entrypoint.js` should output a console.log of readable and concise messages, some of which state the answers to the geography questions.
+The output is *regardless* of what existed in the database(s) before.
+In other words running `node homework_entrypoint.js` again should give the same result.
+And no matter what *my* database has, running `node your_homework_entrypoint.js` should give me a good idea that your code works and helps me read your code, and make it super easy for me to check your homework!
+Near the top of your file, you'll want to put something like the first four lines of world.sql  `drop schema if exists etc...`

+(Note: when you code for a company, you will probably *not* want to write code that drops the database, unless you want to really annoy your customers!)

 Tip: Before writing any query, first get a working version of the [example](https://www.npmjs.com/package/mysql#introduction) going.
 This will help you understand the basic structure of making a database connection and query.